tdwg/website/content/pages/about/executive/responsibilities/index.md

 represents TDWG at external meetings; delegates on an ad-hoc basis the above responsibilities to other Executive Committee members.*

-- is entitled to sign jointly with one other officer on behalf of TDWG;
-- Enacts such functions as are assigned by the Executive Committee.
 - Is ultimately responsible for leading TDWG through the Executive Committee;
 - Seeks feedback and advice from the Executive Committee and group Conveners on status, activities, goals and priorities;
 - Provides a written annual update to members on TDWG’s status, activities, priorities and vision for the year ahead;
-- Unless delegated to other Executive Committee members, represents TDWG’s interests at meetings, conferences, discussion lists;
 - Delivers opening and closing presentations at the annual conference;
 - Notifies the Secretary prior to any significant period of unavailability.